 - Go to the option called “Wipe Cache Partition“ using the “Volume Down” key.

 - Once the option is selected, just press the “Power” button, and that will clear the cache.

 - At the completion of that process, go to “Reboot System Now“ using the “Volume Down” button.

 - Press the “Power” button to select that option so the device will be restarted.

 According to our experience, at least one of the above methods should work if your IMS service has stopped.
-If you know other ways to fix this IMS service issue, please share it with us.
+If you know other ways to fix this IMS service issue, please share them with us.